Salary vs. Hourly Earnings: What Are the Differences?

 Benefits of hourly pay

 Working an hourly position can certainly be more beneficial in some cases.
-Here are some benefits to receiving hourly wages:
+Here are some benefits of receiving hourly wages:

 Disadvantages of hourly pay